aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getBackgroundMode() {#getBackgroundMode--}

+<b>@deprecated.</b> Please use the 'backgroundMode' property instead.
 Gets and sets the display mode of the background

 ```javascript
 getBackgroundMode() : BackgroundMode;